How to draw a butterfly.

 “Now we get to the really fun part, which is adding the marks on the butterfly’s wings,” says Case.
 “Most people fudge this part because it’s challenging to get the geometry of the butterfly exactly right.”
-If you’re drawing a real species of butterfly instead of an imagined species you’ve dreamed up, take a moment to analyze the patterns on its wings.
+If you’re drawing a real species of butterfly instead of an imagined species you’ve dreamt up, take a moment to analyse the patterns on its wings.

 Refine your lines.

-Now’s the time to get colorful.
+Now’s the time to get colourful.
 Butterflies are known for their bright, distinctive shades, so don’t be afraid to add bold hues to your drawing.
-Take your time with this step, and add color to your butterfly and your background thoughtfully.
+Take your time with this step and add colour to your butterfly and your background thoughtfully.
 Remember, you can always go back and rework your digital paints if you’re not totally satisfied.